HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH path grammar allows you to refer to any element of a profile, extension, or instance, regardless of nesting.
 Here are examples of things paths can refer to:

-* Top-level elements such as the `code` element in Observation
+* Top-level elements such as Observation.code
-* Nested elements, such as the `method.text` element in Observation
+* Nested elements, such as Observation.method.text
-* Elements in a list or array
+* Elements in a list or array, such as Patient.name
-* Individual data types of choice elements, such as `onsetAge` in onset[x]
+* Individual data types of choice elements, such as onsetAge in onset[x]
-* Individual slices within a sliced array, such as the `systolicBP` component within blood pressure
+* Individual slices within a sliced array, such as the systolicBP component in a blood pressure Observation
-* Metadata elements in an SD, like `active` and `experimental`
+* Elements in an SD, like active and experimental
-* Properties of ElementDefinitions nested within an SD, such as the `maxLength` property of string elements
+* Properties of ElementDefinitions nested within an SD, such as the maxLength property of string elements

 In the following, the various types of path references are discussed.

 #### Top-Level Paths

 The path to a top-level element is denoted by the element's name.
-Because paths are used within the context of a FSH definition or instance, the path does not include the known context.
+Because paths are used within the context of a FSH definition or instance, the path does not include the resource name.
 For example, when defining a profile of Observation, the path to Observation.code is denoted as `code`.

 #### Nested Element Paths

 To refer to nested elements, the path lists the properties in order, separated by a dot (`.`).
-Since the resource can be inferred from the definition, the resource name is not a formal part of the path (e.g., `subject` is a valid path within a Procedure definition, but `Procedure.subject` is not).
+Since the resource can be inferred from the context, the resource name is not included in the path.

-> **Note:** It is not permissible to cross reference boundaries in paths.
-This means that when a path gets to a Reference, that path cannot be extended further.
-For example, if Procedure has a subject element that is a Reference(Patient), and Patient has a gender, then `subject` is a valid path, but `subject.gender` is not, because it crosses into the Patient reference.

 **Example:**

-* The path to the text sub-property of Observation.method:
+* The path to the text property of Observation.method:

   ```
   method.text